gryphonshafer/quizsage/README.md

 ## Material Data

 It's likely you'll want to setup some material data for the installation.
-Assuming you are in the QuizSage project root directory you can read the documentation for the tools with the following commands:

-- `./tools/material/obml.pl --man`
-- `./tools/material/material.pl --man`
-- `./tools/material/thesaurus.pl --man`
+Run any of the tools in `./tools/material` with `--man` as a command-line argument to view the tool's documentation.

 --------------------------------------------------------------------------------